deliveroo/deliveroo.engineering/README.md

 App.Views.SearchProperty = Backbone.View.extend({})
 ```

-* Have exactly 1 file that contains all namespace initialization
+Have exactly 1 file that contains all namespace initialization and bind the root namespace to `window`

 ```javascript
 window.App = {}